 Westel Canoe Club dates back to 1970.
-The original founder, Jeff Simmons is still active in the club.
-He remains President for life and he and his wife Barbara have been pillars of the club for more than 40 years
+The original founder, Jeff Simmons was an active club member until the very end of his life, sadly he died in 2016.
+He and his wife Barbara were pillars of the club for more than 40 years

 The original club building on Platts Eyot